 Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module is creditable for bonus)

-a) written examination (90 minutes) or b) oral examination (approx. 25 minutes) or c) essay (approx. 12 pages).
-Module assessment will either be held under the responsibility and in special consideration of the subject Altes Testament (Old Testament) or the subject Dogmatik (Dogmatics); assessment will cover all courses of the module.
+- a) Written examination (approx. 90 minutes) or - b) oral examination (approx. 25 minutes) or - c) Essays (approx. 12 pages total)